2024–25 Marist Red Foxes women's basketball team

-The 2024–25 Marist Red Foxes women's basketball team represents Marist University during the 2024–25 NCAA Division I women's basketball season.
-The Red Foxes, led by second-year head coach Erin Doughty, play their home games at the McCann Arena in Poughkeepsie, New York as members of the Metro Atlantic Athletic Conference.
+The 2024–25 Marist Red Foxes women's basketball team represented Marist University during the 2024–25 NCAA Division I women's basketball season.
+The Red Foxes, led by second-year head coach Erin Doughty, played their home games at the McCann Arena in Poughkeepsie, New York as members of the Metro Atlantic Athletic Conference.

 Previous season

 The Red Foxes finished the 2023–24 season 6–25, 4–16 in MAAC play, to finish in a tie for last place.
 They were defeated by Mount St. Mary's in the first round of the MAAC tournament.